-Children's casualty rates (per head of population) increase with age: using the averages for the years 2017-2021 taken together, for children aged 0-4 the rate was 0.40 per thousand population, whereas it was 0.74 per thousand for those aged 5-11 and for the 12-15 age group it was 1.15 per thousand.
-The pedestrian casualty rate for younger children (0-4 years) was 32% of that for 5-11 and 19% of the 12-15 year old rate. (see Table 32)
+Children's casualty rates (per head of population) increase with age: using the averages for the years 2018-2022 taken together, for children aged 0-4 the rate was 0.35 per thousand population, whereas it was 0.69 per thousand for those aged 5-11 and for the 12-15 age group it was 1.02 per thousand.
+The pedestrian casualty rate for younger children (0-4 years) was 32% of that for 5-11 and 18% of the 12-15 year old rate. (see Table 32)

-The pedestrian casualty rate for boys in the 0-4 age group was 14% higher than that for girls.
+The pedestrian casualty rate for boys in the 0-4 age group was more than twice that for girls.
 The difference between the sexes was even more pronounced in driver or rider casualty rates. (see Table 34)

-The overall child pedestrian casualty rate at 0.20 per thousand child population was over one and a half times the corresponding rate for adult pedestrian casualties. (see Table 32)
+The overall child pedestrian casualty rate at 0.20 per thousand child population was almost twice the corresponding rate for adult pedestrian casualties. (see Table 32)